Mateus224/Visual-Explanation-in-Deep-Reinforcement-Learning/README.md

 For now we will compare how good we can visualize DQN and dueling double DQN Algorithmes.
 As environment we will use ATARI Game and later Doom.

-If you have a trained dueling agent run:
+If you have a trained dueling agent and you want visualize what he learned run:

 ```console
 python3 main.py --test_dqn --gbp --dueling True --ddqn True --test_dqn_model_path saved_dqn_networks/XXXX.h5